Elliphant: “NEVER KILL CREATIVITY”The Swedish rapper is a superstar in the making, thanks to breaking the rules and embracing her flaws

 ELLIPHANT: I’ve been hearing that kind of thing since the start of my career.
 One of the first lessons you learn in the music biz is to keep your product clear and make sure people know what they’re getting.
 But I’m going against all those rules by not sticking to one genre.
 It could be fun to make an EP of songs that clearly go together.
 But for now I’m not putting myself in a box.

 Is breaking the rules part of a masterplan?

 I do it because it feels right.
 If I had to pick one genre, I’d get bored.
 We’re forced into making decisions too often.
+We have to go for this or that.
 It’s always either or.
 That social pressure is dangerous.
-In my songs I encourage people to break out of their black-and- white thinking patterns.
-I like gray-zone people.
+In my songs, I encourage people to break out of their black-and-white thinking patterns.
+I like grey-zone people.